GauriGupta19/gaurigupta19.github.io/_posts/2025-10-02-efficient-ml.md

 # Large Language Model Optimization: Memory, Compute, and Inference Techniques

+When I was preparing for interviews at big AI labs, I found myself constantly reviewing the same core optimization concepts that kept coming up in technical discussions.
+These aren't comprehensive explanations, but rather the essential techniques I brushed up on and referenced during interviews at companies like Google, Meta, Anthropic, and other leading AI research labs.

 Training and deploying large language models efficiently is one of the most critical challenges in modern AI.
 As models grow to billions of parameters, traditional approaches quickly become infeasible.
-In this post, I'll share a comprehensive overview of optimization techniques across memory, compute, and inference dimensions.
+In this post, I'll share the optimization techniques that proved most valuable during my interview preparation and actual technical discussions.

 ---